Parsifal-M/codebrewblog/content/blog/opa-plugin-backstage/index.md

 Currently it is not very modular as I am still figuring out how to make it work.

 I am still thinking about an adequate way to manage the policies, I do not want one huge file with all the policies in it.
-I am thinking of having a `policies` folder that could then divide the policies into different areas.
-For example, you could have a `catalog` folder that would contain all the policies for the catalog.
+I am thinking of having a policies folder that could then divide the policies into different areas.
+For example, you could have a catalog folder that would contain all the policies for the catalog.
 This would allow you to have a more modular approach to managing the policies.

-This code defines a function called `cannotDeleteEntities`.
-This function takes an `OpaClient` object as an argument, which is used to communicate with an OPA server that contains the policy rules.
+This code defines a function called cannotDeleteEntities.
+This function takes an OpaClient object as an argument, which is used to communicate with an OPA server that contains the policy rules.

-The function returns a callback function that takes a `PolicyQuery` object as an argument and returns a `Promise` that resolves to a `PolicyDecision` object.
-This `PolicyQuery` object contains information about the permission being requested, such as the permission name and any associated parameters.
+The function returns a callback function that takes a PolicyQuery object as an argument and returns a Promise that resolves to a PolicyDecision object.
+This PolicyQuery object contains information about the permission being requested, such as the permission name and any associated parameters.

-The callback function checks if the permission being requested is to `delete` a catalog entity.
-If the name is `catalog.entity.delete`, the function proceeds to evaluate the `my-custom-policy` policy using the `OpaClient` object provided as an argument.
+The callback function checks if the permission being requested is to delete a catalog entity.
+If the name is catalog.entity.delete, the function proceeds to evaluate the my-custom-policy policy using the OpaClient object provided as an argument.

-The `evaluatePolicy` method of the `OpaClient` object is used to evaluate the policy, passing in an input object containing the `path` property set to `catalog.entity.delete`.
-The `evaluatePolicy` method sends a `POST` request to the OPA server with the policy `name` and `input data` in the request body.
+The evaluatePolicy method of the OpaClient object is used to evaluate the policy, passing in an input object containing the path property set to catalog.entity.delete.
+The evaluatePolicy method sends a POST request to the OPA server with the policy name and input data in the request body.

-If the request is successful (i.e., the `response.ok` property is `true`), the method parses the response body as JSON and returns the result property of the JSON object as a `boolean value`.
+If the request is successful (i.e., the response.ok property is true), the method parses the response body as JSON and returns the result property of the JSON object as a boolean value.
 If the request fails, the method throws an error with a message indicating the failure status.

-The callback function returns a `PolicyDecision` object with the result property set to either `AuthorizeResult.ALLOW` or `AuthorizeResult.DENY`, depending on the result of the policy evaluation.
-If the policy `denies` the requested permission, the result property is set to `AuthorizeResult.DENY`.
-Otherwise, it is set to `AuthorizeResult.ALLOW`.
+The callback function returns a PolicyDecision object with the result property set to either AuthorizeResult.ALLOW or AuthorizeResult.DENY, depending on the result of the policy evaluation.
+If the policy denies the requested permission, the result property is set to AuthorizeResult.DENY.
+Otherwise, it is set to AuthorizeResult.ALLOW.

-If the requested permission is not to delete a catalog entity, the callback function returns a `PolicyDecision` object with the result property set to `AuthorizeResult.ALLOW`.
+If the requested permission is not to delete a catalog entity, the callback function returns a PolicyDecision object with the result property set to AuthorizeResult.ALLOW.
 This allows all other permissions by default.

 The `opaClient.ts` file looks a little like this: